St0neWang/HiGLDP/Readme.md

 ## Code

 ### `Dataset/matlab/` directory
+MATLAB version is R2021a.You need to open this folder in MATLAB because of relative path.
 - `RWR.m` RWR algorithm
 - `GIP.m` gaussian interaction profile kernels similarity function
 - `merge.m` the function to put the features of lncRNA and disease together respectively